reflectoring/reflectoring.github.io/_posts/2020-09-31-spring-component-scanning.md

 ```
 |- io.reflectoring.componentscan (main package)
    |- SpringComponentScanningApplication.java
-   |- User.java (@Component stereotype)
+   |- UserService.java (@Component stereotype)
    |- BeanViewer.java
    |- ExplicitScan.java
 ```

-We have created a `User` class with the `@Component` stereotype in our parent package `io.reflectoring.componentscan`.
+We have created a `UserService` class with the `@Service` stereotype in our parent package `io.reflectoring.componentscan`.
 As said earlier, since these classes are under the parent package where we have our main method defined with `@SpringBootApplication` annotation, the component will be scanned by default.

 ```
 ...